21parth/node-app-crud/README.md

 2. **Navigate to the Project Directory:**
    - Open a terminal or command prompt.
-   - Change into the project directory:
+   - Change into the project directory.

 3. **Install Dependencies:**
    - Run the following command to install project dependencies: